rbong/rhcsa-open-guide/index.md

 This guide is meant for anyone with some Linux experience looking to fill any gaps in their knowledge to become a Red Hat Certified Systems Administrator.

 This guide is recommended for self-directed learners who like reading.

+## Using This Guide

+This guide includes an [Exam Checklist](exam-checklist).

+The checklist partially acts as an index of guide content and partially acts a way to check that you are ready for the exam.

+The checklist refers to documentation from Red Hat, including course summaries and exam study guides.
+Where possible, this guide preserves the order and wording used in Red Hat documentation.
+However, note that this guide prioritizes structuring content in a self-contained logical way above consistency with Red Hat.

+It is recommended that before starting, you review the checklist once.
+If you have significant RHEL experience already, you may wish to use the checklist to find and focus on only the pages, exercises, and questions which you need.

+You may optionally refer back to the checklist throughout this guide to find pages, questions, and exercises, and to track your progress.

+After finishing this guide, refer back to the checklist and ensure every item is checked off before proceeding to your exam.